rickmurdock/notes/Java/InheritanceAndEncapsulation.md

 All computers have some things in common.
 They have processors, memory, and storage.
 They can compute data and return values.
 All computers share these features (more or less).

-However, some computers can also do a lot more.
+However, some computers can *also do a lot more*.
 Some computers have a screen, and others do not.
 Laptops have touchpads while desktop computers do not.
 Laptop computers have a built-in webcam and microphone, while desktop computers do not.

 If we think about modeling computers as classes with inheritance, we can think of the class `Computer` as the "base class".
 It will have all of the generic fields and methods shared by *all* computers.
 Then, we can define some classes that inherit from `Computer`. `Laptop` will inherit all the fields and methods from `Computer` and then we can add more methods and fields.